kubernetes/community/contributors/devel/on-call-user-support.md

 1. Documentation, such as the [user guide](../user-guide/README.md) and [troubleshooting guide](http://kubernetes.io/docs/troubleshooting/)

-2. Stackoverflow
+2. Stack Overflow

-If you see questions on a forum other than Stackoverflow, try to redirect them to Stackoverflow.
+If you see questions on a forum other than Stack Overflow, try to redirect them to Stack Overflow.
 Example response:

 ```code
 Please re-post your question to [stackoverflow]